The Flying Circus (band): 1969: "Hayride" and "La La" to The Flying Circus

-1970–71: Prepared in Peace and line-up changes
+1970–1971: Prepared in Peace and line-up changes

 The Flying Circus released their first extended play, Frontier, in April 1970.
 Its four tracks were produced by Perjanik, again.
 McFarlane described how it, "featured all country songs, including covers of Dylan's 'I'll Be Your Baby Tonight' and Merle Haggard's 'The Day the Rains Came'."
 The band had returned to their country-rock roots; it included Rowe's "I Remember Jo-Anne" and Wilkins' "When Will I See You As You".
 Also in April they added a fifth member, lead guitarist and pedal steel player, Bertram "Red" McKelvie, (ex-Starving Wild Dogs, Quill).
 McKelvie's arrival steered the group towards straight-ahead country music.

 Further change was evident on their second album, Prepared in Peace, which was released in July 1970 and comprised 12 original tracks in folk and country styles and only one cover version.
 It was critically well received and eventually peaked at No. 20 on the Go-Set Top 20 Albums chart in October.
-Lack of early chart success was partly due to the effects of the 1970 radio ban, a 'pay-for-play' dispute between Australian commercial radio and record labels, which had singles from EMI (and other major labels) banned from commercial radio between May and October 1970.
+Lack of early chart success was partly due to the effects of the 1970 radio ban, a "pay-for-play" dispute between Australian commercial radio and record labels, which had singles from EMI (and other major labels) banned from commercial radio between May and October 1970.
 In July that year the band scored a victory over teen favourites, Zoot, in the national final of the Hoadley's Battle of the Sounds competition.
 Their prize included a free airline trip to Los Angeles.
 However, the situation, "succeeded in ending the band's chances for wider mainstream acceptance."

 In October 1970 the Flying Circus released a single, "Israel", written by McKelvie from the album.
 Red McKelvie departed the band in that month.
 He went on to form country-rock groups, Powderhorn and Third Union Band, and later played in Richard Clapton's backing band – McKelvie provided slide guitar on that artist's hit single, "Girls on the Avenue" (January 1975).
 McKelvie's departure resulted in a more rock music-influenced, but still country-tinged, style.
-This was emphasised by adding a keyboard player, Sam See (ex-Sherbet).
+This was emphasised by adding a keyboard and guitar player, Sam See (ex-Sherbet).
 Their third album, Bonza, Beaut & Boom Boom Boom (1971) on EMI Records/Harvest Records, was "a straight-ahead rock LP."
 Two singles, "Turn Away" (February 1971) and "It Couldn't Happen Here" (April), were released, but they did not chart.
 The band had a penchant for writing and recording songs about steam trains, with titles such as "Kempsey Mail", "3667", and "The Last Train", mainly due to the presence of James Wynne, a lifelong train enthusiast who later became an artist noted for his paintings of steam trains.